 Be sure to tell your dentist and doctor about this sensitivity.
 If you ever need surgery, the team should use non-latex gloves.

 You are fortunate that you can eat mangoes without reacting.
 Some people are so sensitive that eating a mango will bring on a severe allergic reaction.
-Clearly, in such a case complete avoidance is the best approach!
+Clearly, in such a case complete avoidance is the best approach to not have a bad mango reaction!